rajanadar/VaultSharp/index.md

 ### What is VaultSharp?

-* VaultSharp is a .NET 2.0 Standard cross-platform C# Library that can be used in any .NET application to interact with Hashicorp's Vault.
+* VaultSharp is a .NET 1.3 Standard (and .NET 4.5) cross-platform C# Library that can be used in any .NET application to interact with Hashicorp's Vault.
 * The Vault system is a secret management system built as an Http Service by Hashicorp.

 VaultSharp has been re-designed ground up, to give a structured user experience across the various auth methods, secrets engines & system apis.